 The monitoring stack

-4. PromQL: Prometheus Query Language (PromQL) is a specialised query language for time-series data.
-It allows you to perform complex queries, aggregations, and mathematical operations on your metrics, giving you deep insights into system performance.
+- PromQL: Prometheus Query Language (PromQL) is a specialised query language for time-series data.
+It allows you to perform complex queries and mathematical operations on your metrics.

 Defining the metrics that matter

 Now we have the tools and we know the systems/services we want to monitor.
-Next up is defining the metrics that matter.
-Be intentional about what you're collecting and how you will use these metrics to inform decisions or trigger an action.
+Next up is to define the metrics that matter.
+Be intentional about what you're collecting and how you will use these metrics to inform decisions or trigger actions.

 I want to satisfy the following objectives

-5. I must know the total (lifetime) cost of Telsa charging at home
+- track the lifetime cost of Telsa charging at home

-9. I must know when the vault disconnects from power
+- be notified when the Vault disconnects from power

-10. I would like to know the current air quality in my office and a view of the last 24 hours of AQ metrics
+- monitor the air quality in my home office and graph the last 24 hours

 Get building